luozhaoyu/luozhaoyu.github.io/_posts/2015-02-17-DB-topics-recovery.md

 * Describe symmetric hash join and argue why it is corret
     * scanning both R and S concurrently, when process R, insert into R hash table then probe S; the same as S
     * assume (r, s), if r comes first, it is in R, and it would be generated when s comes; the same as s comes first

+#### Parallel DB
+* Reason for using shared-nothing over shared-disk architecture
+    * shared-disk needs a high speed network compared with directly attached disk
+    * shared-disk needs to ensure data consistency (multiple access and cached)
+*  Give an example of when a repartition operation is required, and describe the three conceptual stages of the repartitioning.
+    * When joining R and S, but neither R nor S is partitioned on the join attribute.
+Then we need to repartition both R and S before the join.
+    * The three phases:
+        1. split (each node splits its portion of the table into fragments)
+        - shuffle (redistribute the fragments)
+        - merge (combine the shuffled fragments at their destinations.)
+* Define linear scaleup, raise one factor could impede it
+    * a task could be finished in T seconds in single machine, when task grows n times larger it takes the same time in n machines
+    * accessing a shared resource, since this would consume non-linear time
+* Draw a picture of the operators and their connections for a partitioned parallelism, dataflow evaluation of the query “σ(R) Join σ(S)” on two processors.
+    * The idea here is to show the select (or scan) operators for R and S, and the join operators, running on both processors.
+Also, we need the split operators and merge operators to redistribute the rows to these operators.